-This is an Honours Pathway Course that is normally taken at the same time as BIOL3131, and deals with carrying out research on the behavioural ecology of free-living animals.
-Students will work in tutorial groups to develop hypotheses about behaviour that will be tested during a week-long field trip.
-Results are then presented in a poster at the course's conference; and in a report in the form of a scientific paper.
+This is a research focussed course that gives students hands-on experience of researching the behaviour of free-living animals.
+Students will work in groups to develop questions and the methods of answering them.
+They will collect the data during a field trip to Darwin, Northern Territory.
+The projects will be written up in the form of a scientific paper.
 The course emphasises the design and effective reporting of scientific research, and will expose students to all of the stages of carrying out and reporting original research.

 Research topics have included:

 - Anti-predator behaviour in kangaroos, parrots and emus

 - Sex differences in foraging in oystercatchers